readingcapital/readingcapital.github.io/volume-1/index.md

    > otherwise during the historical genesis of capitalist production.

-2. During this early phase workers were not absolutely dependent on capital yet and could hence demand higher wages.
+2. During this early phase workers were not absolutely dependent on capital yet and could demand higher wages.
 The state uses direct coercion to prevent them from doing so.
 As the capitalist mode of production develops setting such maximum wages becomes unnecessary.